rangle/angular-training-slides/slides/src/content/forms.md

 ## Creating a Model Driven Form (1/2)

-- `FormControl` tracks the value and validity of a form control.
-It requires two properties: an initial value and a list of validators
+- `FormControl` tracks the value, state and validity of a form control.
+- New `FormControl`s require two arguments: an initial value and a list of validators
 - `FormGroup` tracks the group and validity state of a group of FormControls
 - `FormBuilder` can be used to create `FormGroup`s and `FormControl`s for us